Passover (Exodus 12:1-14)

 God not only responds by delivering us, but he reminds us.
 In fact, in a few minutes we’re going to allow him to remind us once again as we celebrate part of the Passover meal as Jesus commanded us.
 Just as God gave Israel the Passover, he’s given us communion so that we never forget.
 We’re going to remember: this is what Jesus has done for us.

 Friends, this is the gospel according to Moses.
 These fourteen verses contain everything we need to know to change not just our lives, but our eternity.
 If you have trusted in Christ, rejoice in what he’s done for you.
 If you haven’t, then come to the cross today.
 Lose your burdens.
 Be forgiven.
 Let him reclothe you.
-Let today be your new beginning, and join us in praising the spotless Lamb who give his life for ours.
+Let today be your new beginning, and join us in praising the spotless Lamb who gave his life for ours.